gdkimaiyo/cs50x.practice/src/readme.md

 ## Week 1
 ### stars
-This program prints / outputs stars pattern with increasing height and width starting with 1 star.
+This program prints in / outputs stars pattern with increasing height and width starting with 1 star.
 **Main learning lesson**: Understanding nesting in loops in C